FY2026 EE Appropriations

 This important program provides the public with science-based environmental education to increase community resilience and efficacy in solving local environmental problems.
 Funding for the ELP program has been level for several years, while demand for the funding has grown.

-- NAAEE Position: We endorse increased funding to $8 million for fiscal year 2026.
+• NAAEE Position: We endorse a funding level of $8 million for fiscal year 2026, an increase of $2 million.

-- Our Ask: We urge Members of Congress to sign a combined letter to Appropriators in support of this funding and the B-WET program.
+• Our Ask: We urge Members of Congress to sign a combined letter to Appropriators in support of this funding and the ELP program (and B-WET described above).

 New to advocacy?
 Getting started is easier than you think!